How exactly do you explain workplace burnout?

 - Mental distance from or negativity/cynicism about work

 - Decreased effectiveness

-Burnout happens when the demands being put upon you exceed the resources you have to cope with them.
+Burnout is what happens when somebody just feels depleted from doing the task at hand.
+It happens when the demands being put upon you exceed the resources you have to cope with them.
 Simply put, the tank is empty.

 Workplace burnout is more than when you’ve had a bad day or a tough week— everyone experiences that from time to time.
 Burnout tends to be when you just don’t have any good days, and it goes on for a long period of time.

 A lot of burnout really has to do with experiencing chronic stress and when left unchecked, it can wreak havoc on your health, happiness, relationships & job performance.
 In order to catch and combat burnout early, it’s important to know what to look out for.
 Here are 5 signs: